Social Media: Getting Started

-If you still feel that creating a social media account is a necessary means of communicating with your audiences, read on for our list of social media guidelines.
+If you still feel that creating a department or area-specific social media account is a necessary means of communicating with your audiences, read on for our list of social media guidelines.
 These are not suggestions, they are requirements.

-Please remember: by launching a social media account affiliated with Manhattan College, you are representing a brand (and a pretty great one, at that!), which we've strived to cultivate and promote for generations.
+Please remember: by launching a social media account affiliated with Manhattan College, you are representing a brand (and a pretty great one, at that!), which we have cultivated and promoted for generations.